 140707529744992 94008858372928 140706719613680

-Note above that id of first and 2nd object of list is same as ids mentioned above for that objects.
-But for 3rd object it created new copy of that object.
-Now integer object with value 10 will have 4 references including 3 defined above and one mentioned in list.
-Same will be for string
+Note above that id of first and 2nd object of the list is the same as ids mentioned above for those objects.
+But for 3rd object, it created a new copy of that object.
+Now integer object with value 10 will have 4 references including 3 defined above and one mentioned in the list.
+The same will be for string

 hello which will also have 4 reference count.